 There are hundreds of hiking trails available, some leave right from our property, others are a short drive away.

 The principal game fish is the smallmouth bass.
 There are also northern pike, salmon, and lake trout for the serious and equipped fishermen.
 Stream fishing for trout is available all summer.
 The best fishing is in June, and early July.
 There can be good fishing in July and August, but it can also be disappointing depending on stocking and your ability.
 Licenses are available nearby (ages 16 and under don’t need one).
 Kids can always catch rock bass and perch right out front using any type of pole and worms.

-Two all-weather and two well maintained Hartru clay based courts provide unlimited play at no charge.
-The clay courts are easy on the legs, but require flat soled tennis shoes only.
-Sneakers with protruding treads (ie. running, cross trainers, etc.) are too harsh.
+Three all-weather tennis courts and two pickeball courts provide unlimited play at no charge.
 The all-weather courts can be used with any shoe and dry quickly after a rain.
 Partners are readily available.

 Guests may bring their own road or mountain bikes.
 The road between Indian Lake and Speculator has reasonable shoulders and the road from Indian Lake to Blue Mountain Lake has a special blacktop bike path.
 Mountain bikers can use our horse trails or ride the many nearby dirt roads.

 We own and train our own horses and know their reliability.
 However, because insurance cost is prohibitive, riders must sign a comprehensive waiver for themselves and their children.
 We have three trail rides from beginner to advanced every morning except Saturday.
 We also teach ring lessons and provide hard hats for children.
 More adventuresome may go on mountain picnic rides of several hours.
 A guide accompanies all rides.

 Our three-target, fenced range is very popular with all ages.
 Equipment is provided.